Applelxc/dsci-303-final-project/README.md

 ## Final Report

-You may access our final report at `DSCI 303 Final Report/dsci303-final-report.pdf`.
+You may access our final report at `DSCI 303 Final Report - Apple & Derek.pdf`.

 ## Python Notebook